zeitport/eslint-plugin-json-es/custom-json-rule/README.md

 ## Installation

-No we need to install the runtime (ESLint), the JSON parser (@zeitport/eslint-plugin-json) and our ESLint plugin.
+No we need to install the runtime (ESLint), the JSON parser (eslint-plugin-json-es) and our ESLint plugin.

 ```
 npm install eslint --save-dev
-npm install @zeitport/eslint-plugin-json --save-dev
+npm install eslint-plugin-json-es --save-dev
 ```

 In our use case the `eslint-plugin` is located in a sub folder.